endowdly/endo-recipes/src/jimmysMichiganSauce.md

 Put the onions in a medium bowl.

 2. Take the skillet off the heat.
-Set heat to low.
 Add the ground beef to the skillet and let rest until the sizzling stops.
-Return the skillet to heat.
+Heat the skillet to low heat.
 Brown the meat slowly, pulling it apart to ensure even cooking.
 Season with salt and pepper.

-3. When meat is evenly browned, cook off excess water.
+3. Boil off excess water when meat is evenly browned.
 Stew meat slowly in its fat until meat is very tender.
 Add oil from onions if the meat begins to dry.